renancaldas/scrapr/README.md

 * arrayToParse: string, required
 * length: number, required

-A helper function that splits an large array into slices with the specified length.
+A helper function that splits a large array into slices with the specified length.
 Useful for throttling large amount of requests while doing parallel requests.
 For example: scraping 50 pages into slices of 5 with a minute interval for each slice.

 ```
 var scrapr = require('scrapr');